 - We have 4 program locations: The Creek at Qualchan (home course), Esmeralda, Deer Park, and The Highlands

-- Students take all classes at the location they register for
+- Students take all classes at the location for which they registered

 - There may be times when 9-hole league play is held at a different location